Go to Benchmark Passages

 Each discussion card is tagged with the specific reading skill it targets.
 These include such skills as:

-Reading A-Z's English leveled books have been carefully written in accordance with standardized Leveling Criteria and quality checked with custom software.
+Reading A–Z’s Authentic Vietnamese Leveled Books have been carefully written in accordance with standardized Leveling Criteria and quality checked with custom software.

 Each guided reading session takes about 15 to 20 minutes and emphasizes higher-order thinking skills while providing the opportunity for deeper understanding of the text.